-Did your car receive significant damage in a collision?
-Your insurance provider may declare your vehicle a “totaled car” or “total loss.”
+Were you in a recent collision?
+Your insurance agency may deem your vehicle a “totaled car” or “total loss.”
 What exactly do these terms mean, and what are the parameters for determining that a car is totaled?

 The Definition of a Totaled Car

-Insurance companies consider a car a total loss if repair costs exceed 75% of the car’s Kelly Blue Book value.
+Insurance companies classify a vehicle as a total loss if repair costs exceed 75% of the car’s Kelly Blue Book value.
 Needless to say, a totaled car is beyond what a paintless dent repair or auto paint restoration can fix.

-After an auto accident, you will have to bring your vehicle to a collision center approved by your insurance provider.
-Doug’s Auto Collision Center works with most national and Bellevue-based auto insurance agencies.
-We can make the final determination if a car is a total loss.
-If not, we can restore the vehicle to pre-collision condition.
-If damaged beyond repair, your insurance will send you a check equal to the value of the car before collision.
+After an auto accident, you will have to bring your vehicle to a collision center.
+Doug’s Auto Collision Center works with most national and Bellevue-based auto insurance providers.
+We make the final determination if a car is a total loss.
+If not, we can restore the vehicle to its pre-collision factory condition.
+If damaged beyond repair, your insurance will send you a check equal to the value of the car before the collision.

-The above definition of a totaled car sounds simple enough.
-However, the determining factors are actually a bit more complex than that.
-The 75% rule may shift up or down depending on other factors, such as:
+The above definition of a totaled car sounds straightforward.
+However, the determining factors are actually more complex than that.
+The 75% rule may shift up or down depending on other variables, such as:

 - Existing add-ons or modifications on the car

 - Whether the vehicle was a luxury or classic model

 - Contributory negligence—This is the degree of fault on your end that contributed to the collision.